 When selecting their project scope, host organizations can choose from a broad spectrum of health and healthcare challenges, such as operations management, analytics, IT, marketing, organizational dynamics, startup challenges, and other management topics.

 H-Lab strongly emphasizes creating concrete analysis as a primary component of the project deliverables—for example, new scheduling procedures, new business models, or improved operational efficiency plans.

 Host Organizations’ obligations

 Host organizations receive optimal results when the CEO or other senior managers are available to devote focused time and energy to the project and with the H-Lab team, especially while teams are on site.
 Please make sure that the appropriate leaders will be available to work with and guide the student team.

 There is no fee for host organizations to engage an H-Lab team.
-Host organizations do assume responsibility for team expenses if travel is required outside of the MIT area, for 1) team members’ round-trip coach airfare, and 2) reasonable lodging while they are on-site.
+Host organizations will assume responsibility for team expenses if travel is required outside of the MIT area, for 1) team members’ round-trip coach airfare, and 2) reasonable lodging while they are on site.

 If you are interested in becoming a Host Company for H-Lab, please contact the Healthcare Lab faculty with your questions or ideas.
 Potential host organizations must complete the H-Lab questionnaire on this website.
 Questionnaires are due by Friday, September 2, 2016.